Whimsy Stick

 The 12-Minute Husky Flirt Pole Routine

-This is the daily protocol.
-Specifically, 12 minutes of structured flirt pole work, broken into a specific sequence designed to satisfy prey drive, build impulse control, and end with a deliberate wind-down that produces real settling.
-So run it once per day for adult Huskies, or split into two 7-minute sessions for adolescent Huskies still building work capacity.
+This is the daily protocol: 12 minutes of structured flirt pole work, broken into a specific sequence designed to satisfy prey drive, build impulse control, and end with a deliberate wind-down that produces real settling.
+Run it once per day for adult Huskies, or split into two 7-minute sessions for adolescent Huskies still building work capacity.

 01